-How fast your website loads can have a direct effect on whether you turn visitors into new customers and your biggest fans (or if you don’t).
-When your site is delivered to visitors fast, you’ll give everybody the change to engage with your website.
-Plus, page loading speed is a significant factor for how Google ranks your website.
+How fast your website loads can have a direct effect on whether you turn visitors into new customers and fans.
+When your site is delivered to visitors fast, you’ll give everybody the chance to engage with your content.
+Plus, page loading speed and server response time are significant factors in how Google ranks your website.

-But if your WordPress website has a slow response time and is taking two or more seconds to load (even your dashboard) you’ll be delivering a less-than-optimal experience to your visitors and many will leave before your website even loads.
+But if you don’t reduce the server response time and it takes two or more seconds to load (even your dashboard) you’ll be delivering a less-than-optimal experience to your visitors and many will leave before your website even finishes loading.
 So if it’s taking more than a few seconds for your website to load on your laptop, phone, or tablet, you may have some work to do to minimize the loading time.

-Just by inputting your own url into the site, you can get data on the 10 rules they will judge your website with.
-This includes server response time, page redirects, optimized images, and other rules which only a coding or WordPress expert would be familiar.
+Just by inputting your own URL into the site, you can get data on the 10 rules they will judge your website with.
+This includes server response time, page redirects, optimized images, and other rules with which only a coding or WordPress expert would be familiar.

 2. Too Many WordPress Plugins Installed

-One of the best things about WordPress is the plugins which let you optimize and customize the site as you like.
-However, with all the free options, it easy to go a bit plugin-palooza by installing everything whether you use it or not.
+One of the best things about WordPress is the plugins.
+They let you optimize and customize the site as you like.
+However, with all the free options, it’s easy to go a bit plugin-palooza by installing everything whether you use it or not.
 Remember that each of these plugins can add extra load time, and some can even double your load time.